cnpem/epics-in-docker/README.md

 The versions used in the base image are defined in `base/.env`.

+## Included IOC images

+Some IOC images are provided by this repository directly, and can be used without any build step.

+- OPCUA IOC: `ghcr.io/cnpem/opcua-epics-ioc`

 ## IOC images

 IOC repositories should include this repository as a submodule in their root,